p4janhavi-creator/F1-Race-Replay/README.md

 This project transforms raw race data into an interactive replay experience, allowing users to:

-- Visualize driver movement around the circuit
+* Visualize driver movement around the circuit
-- Analyze race progression in real time
+* Analyze race progression in real time
-- Track driver positions throughout a session
+* Track driver positions throughout a session
-- Monitor tyre strategies and race dynamics
+* Monitor tyre strategies and race dynamics
-- Explore Formula 1 telemetry in a visual and intuitive way
+* Explore Formula 1 telemetry in a visual and intuitive way

+---

+# 📌 Technical Summary

+Developed a Python-based Formula 1 race replay simulator using FastF1 telemetry data and Matplotlib visualization.
+The system processes real-world race timing and positional data, generates synchronized replay frames, renders live driver movement on circuit maps, and displays race standings with tyre information in real time.

 ---